Updated 04 Oct 23

 This is represented by the circle in the figure below.
 Notice the tiny arrows on each side of the circle that show the direction from separation and back around to reunification.

 The cycle represents the process, which only requires two dimensions to hold and display its progression.
 But the result or “product” of the process (the holographic projection) requires a third dimension, as shown in the next figure, because it “transcends” the two, individual components (projection and reflection).
 So the projected 3-D holographic image is able to show all of the information that was “hidden” in the two dimensions, which represent the two “beams” that produced it.
 The individual beams are both signals in the same sense that a radio beam is a signal.
 It is modulated with information and must be demodulated by a radio receiver.
 In this case, the three-dimensional sphere represents the demodulated image.
-This is also analogous to a 2-D radiographic image that “contains information” about the anatomy, collapsed or modulated into the film in the form of optical density.
-A CT scanner has to take at least two images from different perspectives and apply mathematical transform functions, like Fourier transforms for those who know the math, in order to “reconstruct” anatomical position information.
-But for a hologram, this demodulation and reconstruction happens naturally (automatically).
+This is also analogous to a 2-D radiographic image, like an X-ray film that contains information about the anatomy, collapsed or modulated (as modules) into the film in the form of optical density.
+A CT scanner has to take at least two images from different perspectives and apply mathematical transform functions, like Fourier transforms and deconvolution integrals (for those who know the math), in order to “reconstruct” anatomical information in 3 dimensions.
+But for a hologram, this demodulation and reconstruction happens naturally and automatically if the process is not stopped.

 In effect, the fabric of spacetime expanded slightly and then collapsed, pulling the surrounding field (3-D fabric of spacetime) toward the center of the quantum particle.
 When you look at it like this, every quantum particle is the same as a black hole with a Planck-sized event horizon.
 Any disturbance in the surrounding field is also pulled toward the center with every event.
-The event horizon then serves as the boundary between past and future – the inner and outer domains – so any disturbance in the surrounding field Fourier-transforms into bits of information and is effectively stored in “inner space” – the quantum domain, as a reflection of “outer space” and as the gratings required for the formation of a holographic image.
+The event horizon then serves as the boundary between past and future – the inner and outer domains – so any disturbance in the surrounding field Fourier-transforms into bits of information and is effectively stored in “inner space” – the quantum domain.
+In the quantum domain, although there is always a minimum amount of uncertainty, entropy (or the measure of disorganization) is decreased.
+It is a reflection of “outer space” where entropy always increases.
+Inside the boundary, space and time, or position and momentum, serve as the fringes required for the formation of holographic images.
+Each reunification transforms the holographic images into holomorphic units with minimum uncertainty, so that the whole is what we can say with confidence, is our knowing self.